-Step System Requirements Duration Follow Up 1 System for Award Management (SAM) 1 1 1 0 1 7 1 7-10 Business Days but may take longer and must be renewed once a year For SAM Customer Service Contact https://fsd.gov/ fsd-gov/ generated as part of your registration. home.do Calls: 866-606-8220 2 Grants.gov new UEI number.
-2. The EBiz POC can designate user roles, including Authorized Organization Representative (AOR).
-3. AOR is authorized to submit email in SAM) to receive a UEI (SAM) which will allow you to register with Grants gay and apply for Applicants can
+Step System Requirements Duration Follow Up 1 System for Award Management (SAM) need to have an active SAM 7-10 Business Days but may For SAM Customer Service Contact https://fsd.gov/ fsd-gov/ home.do Calls: 866-606-8220 2 Grants.gov 2.
+The EBiz POC can designate user roles, including Authorized Organization Representative (AOR).
+Allow at least one business day (after you enter the EBiz POC name and EBiz POC email in SAM) to receive a UEI (SAM) which will allow you to register with Grants.gov and apply for federal funding.
+Applicants can